MikePacey/Lancaster-HEC/docs/software/compilers.rst

 modules are retained only to allow backward compatibility with older software built with them.

-To access the Portland Group compiler suite, load the nv-hpc-sdk module:
+To access the Portland Group compiler suite, load the nvhpc module:

 .. code-block:: console

-  module add nv-hpc-vsdk
+  module add nvhpc

 The Portland Compilers (**pgcc**, **pgCC**, **pgf77**, **pgf90** and **pgf95**)
 can now be invoked.
 The recommended starting point for optimising code is to add the flag: